doyensec/inql/README.md

 ## Setting up development environment

+Start by running the same steps as described above for building InQL.
+Of course, you might want to use git instead, fork the repo first, etc.

-First, set up a virtual environment with Python 2.7 (for Jython compatibility).
+Then, set up a virtual environment with Python 2.7 (for Jython compatibility).
 Note that headers are needed to build libraries with `pip`.
 For example, with virtualenv:

 ```bash